GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar_picture_upload_and_management.md

 Enter your __e-mail__ and your password, and click "Sign in".

 If this is your first time logging in, you will use an initial password provided to you.
-You will need to change the password immediately after loggin in.
+You will need to change the password immediately after logging in.

 ### 4. Upload images